-There are diverse and even polarized public reactions towards AI (Chan, 2023; Krammer, 2023) and an overall anxiety over what it means for the future (Ciriello, 2024).
-Although businesses may support AI adoption as a route to increased efficiency and profit (Jarrahi et al., 2023), this contrasts with calls for more responsible use of AI (Grigore et al., 2017), emerging critical communities (Curry Jansen, 2022) and a popular culture that presents darker, dystopian visions of AI.
+There are diverse and even polarized public reactions toward artificial intelligence (AI; Chan, 2023; Krammer, 2023) and an overall anxiety over what it means for the future (Ciriello, 2024).
+Although businesses may support AI adoption as a route to increased efficiency and profit (Jarrahi et al., 2023), this contrasts with calls for more responsible use of AI (Grigore et al., 2017; Grigore et al., 2021), emerging critical communities (Curry Jansen, 2022) and a popular culture that presents darker, dystopian visions of AI.
 Will AI be a useful co-worker making jobs more pleasant, a ruthless boss to whom workers will have to fearfully answer, a sneaky rival bent on stealing jobs, or a slave to be callously exploited?
 Or some combination of these?
-To deal with such contradictions, societies produce and maintain sociotechnical imaginaries (STIs) as preferred collective visions of the future that are worked towards (Jasanoff and Kim, 2015).
+To deal with such contradictions, societies produce and maintain sociotechnical imaginaries (STIs) as preferred collective visions of the future that are worked toward (Jasanoff and Kim, 2015).
 The ways in which AI is imagined thus impact current management practice related to realizing a desirable future and/or preventing undesirable ones.

-Although it is recognized that managers therefore need to better engage with AI in its various forms (Barros et al., 2023), they may struggle with its technological nature, ceding expertise to technology specialists (Bader and Kaiser, 2009) and so evading the "stark choices" that AI presents (Krammer, 2023: 2).
+Although it is recognized that managers therefore need to better engage with AI in its various forms (Barros et al., 2023), they may struggle with its technological nature, ceding expertise to technology specialists (Bader and Kaiser, 2019) and so evading the "stark choices" that AI presents (Krammer, 2023: 2).
 This suggests a need for them to recognize and consider how AI might best be managed in the workplace.
 To do this, we show how science fiction (SF) reveals multiple human-AI imaginaries and the metaphors that structure them.
-As Preece et al. (2022) note, fiction makes sociotechnical imaginaries visible, and while SF has long imagined AI (Hudson et al., 2023; Osawa et al., 2022), we advocate that management learners - those undertaking undergraduate, postgraduate and executive management education, including practitioners, and the management educators providing such learning should engage with the sociotechnical imaginaries captured by science fiction in order to negotiate their own positions around AI and what it means for management practice.
+As Preece et al. (2022) note, fiction makes STIs visible, and while SF has long imagined AI (Hudson et al., 2023; Osawa et al., 2022), we advocate that management learners-those undertaking undergraduate, postgraduate and executive management education and the management educators providing such learning-should engage with the STIs captured by SF in order to negotiate their own positions around AI and what it means for management practice.

-Our approach is to critique and expand the dominant metaphor of symbiosis as humans working with, or being enhanced by, AI to achieve business goals (Scafa et al., 2020; Carroll et al., 2024) by interpreting 15 popular SF movies to reveal different human-AI imaginaries.
+Our approach is to critique and expand the dominant metaphor of symbiosis as humans working with, or being enhanced by AI to achieve business goals (Carroll et al., 2024; Scafa et al., 2020) by interpreting 15 popular SF movies to reveal different human-AI imaginaries.
 Through our analysis we emphasize both the social context and the role of management within scenarios where advanced AI is embedded in complex corporate and social activities, such as maintaining law enforcement (RoboCop), completing a mission to Jupiter (2001: A Space Odyssey), or managing the welfare of survivors of an environmental apocalypse (Wall-E).
-Challenging established metaphors and creating new ones requires imagination, and we demonstrate that fictional texts provide metaphorical organizing 'templates' in the absence of direct management experience (Biehl, 2023; Buchanan and Hällgren, 2019; Hudson et al., 2023; Osawa et al., 2022) of advanced AI systems.
+Challenging established metaphors and creating new ones requires imagination, and we demonstrate that fictional texts provide metaphorical organizing "templates" in the absence of direct management experience (Biehl, 2023; Buchanan and Hällgren, 2019; Hudson et al., 2023; Osawa et al., 2022) of advanced AI systems.